-- Alleviate your concerns about protecting your child’s eligibility for Supplemental Security Income (SSI), Medicaid and other government benefits
+- Help you qualify and apply for Supplemental Security Income (SSI), Medicaid and other government benefits

-- Maximize the amount of public and private resources available to you and your loved one with disabilities
+- Maximize public and private resources available to you and your loved one with a disability

-- Help you address the planning needs of other members of your family
+- Address the financial and care needs of other members of your family

 Special Needs Trusts